sanjaykadavarath/azure-backup-automation/README.md

-# azure-backup-automation
+# Azure Backup Automation

-Automated backup and recovery solution for Azure VMs using Azure Recovery Services Vault and Azure Automation.
-It schedules daily backups, monitors backup job statuses, and sends email notifications for success or failure.
-Includes PowerShell script for custom alerts and easy setup instructions.
+This repository contains the configuration and scripts needed to automate the backup and recovery of Azure VMs using the Azure Recovery Services Vault and Automation.

 ## Prerequisites